lks-ai/deeper/README.md

 - Download tree files
 - Hash based loading with SQLite3 node id indexing
 - User accounts and folders
-- Node naming based on links
+- Node naming based on links (use a link metadata for quick search lookup)
 - ✅ Remapping links and full concurrent body rewrite queue
 - Multilinguality
 - Multimodality with Drag & Drop for modal inputs